Equifax vs TransUnion: Which Credit Bureau is More Accurate?

 Comparing Equifax and TransUnion

-Overall, choosing Equifax or TransUnion comes down to personal preference and what specific credit reporting services a consumer is looking for.
-Both companies are reputable and highly regarded in the industry, and consumers can feel confident in trusting either one with their credit information.
+Choosing Equifax or TransUnion boils down to personal taste and what particular credit reporting services a customer wants.
+Both businesses are respectable and well-known in the field; customers may be sure they trust either one with their credit data.

 Factors that affect credit score accuracy